View Poker TDA Rules, Procedures, & Addendum

 A: General verbal declarations in turn (such as “call” or “raise”) commit a player to the full current action.
 See Illustration Addendum

 B: A player undercalls by declaring or pushing out less than the call amount without first declaring “call”.
 An undercall is a mandatory full call if made in turn facing 1) any bet heads-up or 2) the opening bet on any round multi-way.
 In other situations, TD’s discretion applies.
 The opening bet is the first chip bet of each betting round (not a check).
 In blind games the posted BB is the pre-flop opener.
 All-in buttons reduce undercall frequency (See Recommended Procedure 1).
-This rule governs when players must make a full call and when, at TDs discretion they may forfeit an undercall and fold.
-For underbets and underraises, see Rule 43.
+This rule governs when players must make a full call and when, at TDs discretion they may forfeit the amount of the intended undercall and fold (see Illustration Addendum).
+For underbets and underraises, see Rule 52.